cheslie-team/cheslie-player/README.md

 __.movesInformation()__

 Get all available moves and information of what kind of move this is.
-Internally `.movesInformation()` uses `.moves({ verbose: true })`, so se the chess.js documentation for more information.
+Internally `.movesInformation()` uses `.moves({ verbose: true })`, so see the chess.js documentation for more information.

 ```
 .movesInformation()